pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 How many tiles to store on the watch.
 Take care with this settings, large values can cause crashes.
 Similar to [Tile Cache Size](#tile-cache-size), ensure you test the limits of your device and set this value with a reasonable buffer in mind.
 The storage cache (like the in memory cache) is a LRU (last recently used) cache, the least used tiles will be removed once the cache is full and a new tile needs to be added.

+### Storage Seed Bounding Box

+If enabled all tiles will be seeded for the on screen bounding box.
+This caches alot more tiles (and may hit limits of the offline storage cache), but is faster than processing all the routes.
+If it is disabled only the tiles that touch the path along the routes will be cached.
+The max distance of tiles from the route can be configured from [Storage Seed Route Distance M](#storage-seed-route-distance-m)

+### Storage Seed Route Distance M

+The number of meters to cache tiles around the routes path when using [Storage Seed Bounding Box](#storage-seed-bounding-box) = false.

 ---

 # Off Track Alerts